 It is the property owner’s responsibility to maintain access to the meter pit (or inside meter—by appointment) and shut-off valve.
 Accounts are subject to fees for failure to maintain safe passage, failure to allow meter access, meter tampering, and manual reading.
 It is unlawful to turn water on, or to turn water off, or to tamper with meters and metering equipment without explicit permission from the District.
 Opening your meter pit or otherwise moving (touching) your metering equipment can result in a meter tamper and a tamper fee will be assessed.
 Meter tampering is reported by the equipment to the District and must be cleared or repaired.
 Shut-off valves must always remain uncovered and accessible for emergencies and for District access.

-Cellular Meters — 2022
+Cellular Meters with EyeOnWater Technology — 2022

-In 2022, the District will be switching to Orion Cellular LTE Endpoint meters with Eye on Water transponders.
-The Beacon Cellular Meter Policies & Procedures are now available, along with detailed information on the Orion Cellular LTE Endpoint.
-There are several benefits to moving to cellular meters:
+In 2022, the District will begin switching to Orion Cellular LTE-M Endpoints with EyeOnWater technology.
+The Beacon Cellular Meter Policies & Procedures are now available, along with detailed information on the Orion Cellular LTE-M Endpoint.
+There are several benefits to moving to the new cellular endpoints:

 - An endpoint upgrade is required to move to current cellular networks.

 - All customers will have the ability to see their usage at any time and set alerts for leaks and high usage, which will save money by not needing to wait until the end of the month for Operations to read the meters.
 The endpoint captures 15-minute interval read data and meter status information.
 On a regular schedule (4 times per day on weekdays; 1 time per day on weekends), the endpoint then automatically broadcasts the information.

 - Legacy networks were subject to consumer demands, but the 5G approach supports communication on dedicated networks.

 - The new sensors detect pressure, temperature, and meter tampering.